-- jks Java KeyStore (Oracle's KeyStore format); - pkcs12 Public-Key Cryptography Standards #12 KeyStore (RSA's Personal Information Exchange Syntax Standard); - jceks Java Cryptography Extension KeyStore (More secure version of JKS); - bks Bouncy Castle KeyStore (Bouncy Castle's version of JKS); - uber Bouncy Castle UBER KeyStore (More secure version of BKS).
+- jks Java KeyStore (Oracle's KeyStore format); - pkcs12 Public-Key Cryptography Standards #12 KeyStore (RSA's Personal Information Exchange Syntax Standard); - jceks Java Cryptography Extension KeyStore (More secure version of JKS); - bks Bouncy Castle KeyStore (Bouncy Castle's version of JKS); - bks-v1 Legacy version of Bouncy Castle KeyStore this has been added for people needing to create and manage key stores compatible with earlier versions of Bouncy Castle (less than 1.49); - uber Bouncy Castle UBER KeyStore (More secure version of BKS).

-When creating (and in general handling) a pkcs12 or a uber type KeyStore, longer passwords either for the KeyStore of the KeyPairs requires that you have the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files installed.
+When creating (and in general handling) a pkcs12 or a uber type KeyStore, longer passwords either for the KeyStore of the Key Pairs requires that you have the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files installed.
 If you are not allowed to install it then you will need to use smaller passwords (e.g. maximum 7 characters).
 Otherwise you may encounter "Illegal Key Size" errors when accessing pkcs12 or uber files or keys inside them.